traderplanet/composer-isolator/README.md

 recommend you don't use your main project namespace, or at least add `\\Vendor` to the end.

-**blacklist**
+**exludelist**

 This is a list of packages you don't want to prefix.
-Matching packages will not be scanned for namespaces, but will still have code rewritten if it contains namespaces from other non-blacklisted packages.
+Matching packages will not be scanned for namespaces, but will still have code rewritten if it contains namespaces from other non-excluded packages.

 **autorun**